J. Ruiz station: Nearby landmarks

-As the only station in San Juan, it serves the inner areas of the city including N. Domingo Street where the San Juan City Hall and San Juan Medical Center are located and Pinaglabanan district where Pinaglabanan Shrine and St. John the Baptist Church stand.
-It has a school on it, Community of Learners.
+As the only station in San Juan, it serves the inner areas of the city including N. Domingo Street, where the San Juan City Hall and San Juan Medical Center are located, and Pinaglabanan district, where Pinaglabanan Shrine and St. John the Baptist Church stand.
+It has a school on it, particularly Community of Learners.

 Transportation links

 Buses, taxis, and jeepneys can be found at both gates of the station, while tricycles are available at the south gate.

 Cultural references

 Instead of the 1896 revolutionary cited above, the name origin of J. Ruiz station was attributed to the protagonist of the 2022 Filipino novel Revolution: 80 Days, namely Juan Ruiz, a former soldier turned migrant worker.